mattreyes/stat341_project/README.md

 # stat341_project
-An implementation of Particle Swarm Optimization, applied to finite Gaussian mixture models
+A Python implementation of Particle Swarm Optimization, applied to finite Gaussian mixture models.